oupo1337/httpmock/README.md

  - What status should it return ?
  - Should it receive headers ?
 Query parameters ?
 A body ?

+You can now use the mock client as a regular HTTP client in your code.

-Then you use your mock client, and you finish by checking that all expected calls were done.
+Finally, you check that all expected calls were done with the mock client by the tested code.

 ## Examples